LeetCode Guide

 Important

-For this approach, you need to be aware of the characteristics of the programming language, specifically whether function parameters should be passed by value or by reference/pointer.
-Failing to do so may lead to efficiency issues or even errors.
+For this approach, you need to consider the characteristics of the programming language, specifically whether function parameters should be passed by value or by reference/pointer.
+Failure to do so may lead to efficiency issues or even errors.

-When running test cases, LeetCode returns the standard output of your algorithm to you, which means you can use print statements to debug your code.
-Here’s an important note: Make sure to comment out all print statements before submitting your code.
+When running test cases, LeetCode will return the standard output of your algorithm to you.
+This means you can use print statements to debug your code.
+However, be sure to comment out all print statements before submitting your code.